yi-bai/rewpa/README.md

 ```

 The definition of schema grammar is very intuitive.

 The `initialState` is also optional, because rewpa would use default value of the schema as default `initialState`.
 Only define `initialState` when it is really needed (e.g. you want to place several counters by default).

+Finally, sync actions (reducer) and actions with effects (effects) are defined.

 ### Sync Actions (Reducer)